 In November 2013, ACTFL unveiled refreshed standards for learning languages that incorporate the Common Core State Standards, summary available here .

 The four strands of the Common Core State Standards for Bulgarian Language (Reading, Writing, Speaking and Listening, and Language) have been aligned to the National Standards for Learning Languages by the American Council for the Teaching of Foreign Languages.

 Performance Expectations at the Bulgarian School of Seattle

 The Common Core State Standards for Bulgarian Language contains four strands: Reading, Writing, Speaking and Listening, and Language.
 These four strands are represented in the World-Readiness Standards for Learning Languages by the Communication standards (interpersonal, interpretive, and presentational) and the level of proficiency demonstrated.
 In addition, the standards of the other four goals areas for learning languages – Cultures, Connections, Comparisons, and Communities – also support and are aligned with the Common Core.
-These standards describe the expectations to ensure all students at the Bulgarian Cultural Club/ Bulgarian School of Seattle are college-, career-, and world-ready.
+These standards describe the expectations to ensure all Bulgarian heritage language students are college-, career-, and world-ready.

 Reading, Writing, Speaking and Listening are captured in the standards for learning languages’ goal area of Communication, by emphasizing the purpose behind the communication:

 - Interpretive (reading, listening, viewing)